MRaflyH/TA-STI/INSTRUCTIONS.md

 ## 1. Layout

-One repository, two halves.
+One repository.
+The code is one installable package; the data and the paper sit beside it.

 ```
 .
 ├── INSTRUCTIONS.md       this file
 ├── DECISIONS.md          the record
 ├── requirements.txt      ONE environment, pinned exactly
-├── data/                 NOT in git.
-Shared by both halves.
+├── data/                 NOT in git
 │   ├── raw/              irreplaceable — see below
 │   └── processed/        one command away, safe to delete
 ├── code archive/         v1.
 READ-ONLY.
 Reference only.
-│   ├── INSTRUCTIONS.md   superseded — the six-document version
-│   ├── DECISIONS.md      superseded — D-N1..D-N12
-│   ├── DECISIONS-v1-archive.md   46 entries, 8 September 2026
-│   ├── components/       superseded — the five briefs
-│   ├── pipeline/         acquisition + build
-│   └── modelling/        the experiment
-├── code/                 the new code
+├── code/                 the new code — one package, see §3
 └── paper/
     ├── Rafly TA/             the thesis being written (II4092)
     ├── Rafly Final Proposal/ submitted proposal (II4091) — 60 real bib entries